Meidingers Jugendschriften Verlag

 Meidingers Jugendschriften Verlag was a German children's publisher best known for the Nesthäkchen books of Else Ury.

 Early years

 Meidingers Jugendschriften Verlag’s history began on January 1, 1869, when Hermann Joseph Meidinger (b 20 Jun 1842, Rödelheim, d 15 May 1898, Berlin) founded in Berlin the publishing company Herm.
 J. Meidinger.
 After his death in 1898, his widow Therese Meidinger took over the business.
 As of May 1, 1907, the children’s book department was spun off from the company.
 This was the birth of Meidingers Jugendschriften Verlag GmbH.
 On May 18, 1907, Meidingers Jugendschriften Verlag GmbH was taken over by the Wertheim Department Store and combined with Globus Verlag GmbH, founded 1898, which was the publishing house of Wertheim.
-Globus published the works of Jules Verne: Twenty Thousand Leagues Under the Sea and Around the World in Eighty Days.
+Globus published the works of Jules Verne: Twenty Thousand Leagues Under the Seas and Around the World in Eighty Days.

 Later years

 Meidingers Jugendschriften Verlag’s main office was at Globus Verlag, but it was known as Meidingers Jugendschriften Verlag GmbH.
 Until 1908 the headquarters was at Voßstraße 33 in Berlin W 9, then in the Kaiserhofstraße 1, Berlin W 66.
 From 1919 all publishers belonging to Wertheim moved to a new business address at Wilhelmstraße 45, Berlin W 66 (later W 8 at Postbezirk 1).
 At the same time Globus founded their own book printing company, the Globushaus Druckerei, Berlin W 66.